 Protecting against rabies

 To help prevent the spread of rabies, Oxford County Public Health and local veterinarians host annual low-cost rabies vaccination clinics across Oxford County in September.
-Check back in August 2016 for details on this program.
+In 2016, these clinics will take place on Saturday, September 24.
+See the times and locations here.

 To keep your pets and family rabies-free: